Muhammedsuwaneh/Muhammedsuwaneh/README.md

 I develop, design and test both web and desktop applications.
 I'm kind of nerdy but curious and willing to learn new stuff.

-I make use of the following tech stack/tools in my Software related projects:
+I make use of the following tech stack/tools in my software related projects:

 ## Web & Desktop